How do you calculate the timing of Shavuot or Pentecost?

 There are six days when you may work, but the seventh day is a Sabbath of rest, a day of sacred assembly.
 You are not to do any work; wherever you live, it is a Sabbath to the LORD.
 (Leviticus 23:3)This specifically defines "Sabbath" as the seventh day (of the week), as well as a day of rest and sacred assembly.
 Next, look at how the Feast of Unleavened Bread is defined, including the first day of this feast:

 On the fifteenth day of that month [of Aviv or Nisan], the LORD's Feast of Unleavened Bread begins; for seven days you must eat bread made without yeast.
 On the first day, hold a sacred assembly and do no regular work.
 (Leviticus 23:6,7)Since the first day of the Feast of Unleavened Bread is said to be a day of sacred assembly, as well as a day when no regular work is to be done (Leviticus 23:7), an inference has been made, and has become commonly accepted, that this is a "special" or "high" Sabbath—even though it does not fully meet the test of the absolute definition of "Sabbath" in 23:3, which states that it is the seventh day of the week.
-I do not have a problem with calling this day a special or high Sabbath, to distinguish it from the weekly Sabbath, even though nowhere in Leviticus 23 does the text specifically and explicitly call the first day of the Feast of Unleavened Bread a "Sabbath."
+I do not have a problem with calling this day a special or high Sabbath, to distinguish it from the weekly Sabbath, although nowhere in Leviticus 23 does the text specifically and explicitly call the first day of the Feast of Unleavened Bread a "Sabbath."

 Thus, when interpreting Leviticus 23:11 and 23:15, I believe it is incorrect to assume that "Sabbath" refers to the first day of the Feast of Unleavened Bread.
-It is more logical, as well as consistent with 23:3, to see "Sabbath" as meaning the regular Sabbath: the final day of the week.
+It is more logical, as well as consistent with 23:3, to see "Sabbath" as meaning the regular Sabbath: the final day of the regular week.

 Incidentally, Easter Sunday for Christians does not always occur during the Hebrew Feast of Unleavened Bread.
 The timing of Easter each year is based on a complex set of variables, and it even can vary between the Eastern and Western Churches.
 Thus, Easter Sunday on a calendar does not always fall on the Hebrew Feast of Firstfruits during the Feast of Unleavened Bread although, in my opinion, it always should.
 This is one example of how Christianity has distanced itself from Judaism, which I feel is both flawed and unfortunate.